gauravleo40/Data-Science-Content-for-beginners/Python Programming/04 First Few Examples.md

 As someone just starting out with Python, you might be wondering:

-> “What can I actually do with Python now that I’ve learned a few basics?”
+> “What can I actually do with Python now that I’ve just begun my journey?”

 That’s a very valid question — and one that every new learner has asked at some point.
 Often, what holds beginners back is not the complexity of programming, but the **lack of immediate, meaningful application**.